 14. Save your bones!
 Save leftover bones from meat and vegetable scraps for making homemade stock.
 I have a classic chicken stock recipe here but you can use it as a guide and add whatever vegetable scraps or meat or seafood bones you may have for different types of stocks.
 Save parmesan rinds and add them to your stock or broth for a cheesy flavorful addition.

 15. Not all oils are created equal.
 Different oils have different flavors and various smoke points.
 The “smoke point” refers to the temperature at which oil begins to break down and starts smoking.
 Fragrant pressed oils, like olive oil, have a lower smoke point and are better for use in quick cooked sautés, raw or in salad dressings while neutral flavor oils like canola or peanut oil with high-smoke points are good for high temperature deep frying.

+Use these tips to become the next Food Network star!
 Feel free to drop in anything I might have missed in the comments below!